Automating Internet of Things Network Traffic Collection with Robotic Arm Interactions: Future Work

 \subsection{Randomness in Interaction Sequences}

 One straightforward extension of our approach is to create permutation-based interaction sequences with increased randomness to better replicate the variety of real user interactions.
-Although our current implementation explores all possible unique interaction permutations, additional randomness could be added to the testing suite by 1) introducing randomized delays between interactions, 2) randomly repeating button presses within interaction sequences, 3) repeating interaction sequences for a random number of iterations.
-Each of these methods would result in longer testing times due to longer delays between interactions and/or more robotic arm movements required per test.
-Ideally, the scope of the randomness would be tuned to the type of the IoT device, introducing more variety in interaction sequences to devices typically involving less predictable user inputs.
+Although our current implementation explores all possible unique interaction permutations, additional randomness could be added by randomly repeating button presses within interaction sequences or repeating entire interaction sequences for a random number of iterations.

 A follow-up study could also test whether increases in interaction randomness actually increase the variety of collected network traffic.
-If network traffic is predominantly linked to the most recent interaction, introducing random delays in interaction frequency may not actually produce traffic of greater interest for later analysis.
+If network traffic is predominantly linked to the most recent interaction, introducing random delays in interaction frequency may not actually produce traffic of greater interest for follow-up analysis.